sangyetenphel/covid-19-tracker/README.md

 The app also shows the latest Coronavirus cases in the U.S.
-For this I used a python web scraper i.e. BeautifulSoup4 to scape data from the source: https://www.worldometers.info/coronavirus/country/us/
+For this I used a python web scraper library 'BeautifulSoup4' to scape data from the source: https://www.worldometers.info/coronavirus/country/us/

 Finally, I generate some random facts about the virus on the botton left section which changes on every http request made.